hiramsoft/hstatus/readme.md

 -------

 1. AWS S3 Bucket configured to host a static website (see below for sample bucket policy)
-    1. There are many good references available via your favorite search engine with specific instructions
+    1. There are many good references available via your favorite search engine with specific instructions on how to use AWS S3 to host static websites.
 2. If you would like to administer hStatus from the internet, you will need [Hiram Pages](https://www.hirampages.com)

 Installation
 -------

-0. Create and AWS Bucket to host your status page.
+0. Create an AWS Bucket to host your status page.
 Say, status.example.com
-1. Download the dist package or build yourself using:
+1. Download the dist package from releases or build yourself using:
     1. > npm install
     2. > jspm install
     3. > gulp dist
     4. (that's it)
 2. Using your favorite method, upload the dist folder to your AWS bucket.
-    1. I like to use the [AWS CLI](http://aws.amazon.com/cli/), and a pre-made script is available in ./publish.sh
+    1. I like to use the [AWS CLI](http://aws.amazon.com/cli/), and a sample script is available in ./publish.sh
     2. Configure the bucket to host a static website.
 A sample policy is below for convenience.
 Update your DNS to point to your bucket.
-3. Then go to [Hiram Pages](https://www.hirampages.com), and configure Hiram Pages for your AWS Bucket.
+3. Then add incidents.
-4. Create an hStatus link, and click the link.
+    1. Easy method: go to [Hiram Pages](https://www.hirampages.com), configure Hiram Pages for your AWS Bucket, and create an hStatus link.
-5. You now can manage your incidents.
+    2. Edit the current.json file manually to add in incidents.
+You may have to create it.

 All of your data is hosted on your AWS Bucket.
 You have complete control of your status page.